Track These 7 Customer Success KPIs to Maximize Value for your Customers

 3. Customer LTV

-Customer lifetime value stats are often used in a cost/benefit analysis with the price of user acquisition.
+Customer lifetime value stats are often used in a cost/benefit analysis with the price of user acquisition, and they're calculated by multiplying the total number of customers by the average revenue generated per customer over time.
 However, that isn't the only use they are good for.
 If you can find ways to provide more value to your product, then you should see an increase in your customer LTV metric.
 This could be something as simple as making your higher-priced tiers more attractive to existing customers so it is easier to upsell them.
 If your upsells are more than just higher-priced tiers, such as a la carte add-ons, then finding more effective ways to make customers aware of them will likely cause an increase in upsells, as well.
 In both cases, you are providing customers with something that they value.
 By increasing your own customer LTV, you are increasing the satisfaction of your customers.

 4. Net promoter score (NPS)